 9. Hair dyes: To make hair more appealing to consumers.

-The bottom line is that artificial colors are beneficial because they are widely used in a variety of applications, including food, drugs, cosmetics, textiles, printing, plastic, and more.
+The bottom line is that artificial colors are beneficial because they are widely used in various applications, including food, drugs, cosmetics, textiles, printing, plastic, and more.
 The FDA regulates the use of artificial colors to ensure safety concerns and product efficacy.

 If you are a business or individual professional searching for the best-in-class artificial colors that add value to your business, look no further than Hridhan Chem.
 Hridhan Chem is a reputable artificial (synthetic) color manufacturer and exporter that produces premium-quality dyes and pigments tailored to your unique business needs.

-Artificial colors or artificial colors, also known as synthetic food dyes mentioned below:
+Artificial colors, also known as synthetic food dyes, are mentioned below: